Should I Apply to a College Even If I Don’t Meet the GPA or Test Score Requirements? (Spoiler: Yes!)

 Published by Taylor Silva on

 So you found your dream school, but there’s one tiny problem—your GPA or test scores aren’t quite hitting their average range.
 Does that mean you shouldn’t even bother applying?
-Not necessarily!
-College admissions aren’t just about numbers, and you might have other ways to stand out.
-Here’s why you should still consider shooting your shot (and when to be realistic about it).
+Nope, not at all!
+College admissions aren’t just about numbers, and you have other ways to stand out.
+GPA and test scores are just one part of the equation.
+Here’s why you should totally still apply (and when to be realistic about it).

-1. Colleges Look at More Than Just Numbers
+1. Colleges Look at More Than Just Your GPA & Test Scores

-• Many schools use a holistic admissions process, meaning they consider essays, extracurriculars, leadership, and personal stories.
+• Many schools use a holistic admissions process.
+They’re not just looking at your GPA or test scores, rather they consider essays, extracurriculars, leadership, and what makes you unique YOU.

-• Pro tip: Your application is your chance to tell your story—use it wisely!
+Pro tip: Your application is your chance to tell your story—use it wisely!
+Let them know who you really are through a portfolio that captures your activities!
+Create a free portfolio on Cirkled In.

 2. Your Essays & Letters of Recommendation Matter

-• Strong recommendation letters from teachers or mentors can highlight your work ethic and potential.
+• Strong recommendation letters from teachers, mentors, or coaches can highlight your work ethic and potential.
+Read these tips on getting a strongLetter of Recommendation for your college application

 4. Consider Early Decision or Special Programs